rowjay/django-skeleton/README.md

 6. Copy the example env file to .env and configure:

-   * Configure the django project for /opt/my-deployment-dir/static-root to be the STATIC_ROOT and run `manage.py collectstatic`.
-If the project is using an alternate storage engine such as S3, configure that now and then run collectstatic.
+   * If your project uses a local static directory, set STATIC_ROOT to /opt/my-deployment-dir/static-root and run `manage.py collectstatic`.
+If the project is using an alternate storage engine such as S3, configure that instead and then run collectstatic.
+(See the project/deploy/settings.py for the env variables your project expects)
+   * If your project uses a media root, set MEDIA_ROOT to a directory that's writable by the web server.
    * Configure the database parameters and run `manage.py migrate`
    * If this is a production deployment, set DEBUG to false and set the ALLOWED_HOSTS list to the hostnames you're serving, e.g. "my-hostname.example.com"